-This article, How to Neutralize Lye Spills When Making Soap, is part 3 of the Farm Girl’s Soap Making Safely Series.
-Check out part 1 and part 2.
+This article, How To Neutralize Lye Spills When Making Soap, is part 3 of the Farm Girl’s Making Soap Safely Series.

 One of the more serious things we have to deal with while making hot or cold process soap is the handling of lye.
 Yes, friend, if you want to make soap from scratch you must use lye (unless you make melt and pour soap, in which case the lye step has already been handled for you.)